OMNIA Rome & Vatican Card

-The card does not include transport to and from the pain airports in Rome (Fiumicino and Ciampino).
+The card doesn't include transport to and from the main airports in Rome (Fiumicino and Ciampino).
 For the card to be valid and active, you must sign it on the back.

 How it works

 The OMNIA Rome & Vatican Card actually includes two different sightseeing passes: the 72 hour OMNIA Vatican Card and the 72 hour Rome Pass.
 We recommend making the most of each card by activating them in the morning.
 You can activate the cards on separate days, which is a great option if you’re staying in Rome for more than 3 days.